Rethinking the way we use resources and make products

 The construction sector is characterized by one of the highest carbon footprints: an estimated 39 percent of all global carbon emissions stem from the building and construction sector.

 With the rise of engineered wood products, wood has increasingly been used in the construction of residential and office buildings.
-The integration of circularity principles into this sector can further contribute to a transition towards sustainable, low carbon economy, reducing carbon emissions and waste on a mass scale.
+The integration of circularity principles into this sector can further contribute to a transition towards a sustainable, low carbon economy, reducing carbon emissions and waste on a mass scale.

 One construction technique appears to be very interesting from the circular economy perspective.
 The “off-site construction" is the planning, design, fabrication and assembly of building elements at a location other than their final installed location to support the rapid and efficient construction of a permanent structure.
 This technique is characterized by an integrated planning and supply chain optimization strategy and minimum waste.

 The environmental costs of fast fashion, once accounted for greenhouse gas emissions, excessive use of water and toxic chemicals, far exceed its retail price.
-Sourcing alternative materials with a lower carbon and water footprint, such as modern man-made cellulosic fibers, and improving clothing collection and recycling infrastructures are important for moving towards a circular economy.
+Sourcing alternative materials with a lower carbon and water footprint, such as modern man-made cellulosic fibres, and improving clothing collection and recycling infrastructures are important for moving towards a circular economy.

 Discover our work on the circular economy